City Slam

-City Slam (also known as ESPN City Slam) is an ESPN television series that premiered in 2005.
-The show is a basketball competition featuring streetball players competing in a slam dunk and three-point shooting contest.
+City Slam (also known as ESPN City Slam) was an ESPN television series that premiered in 2005.
+The show was a basketball competition featuring streetball players competing in both a slam dunk and three-point shooting contest, similar to the annual NBA All-Star Weekend.

-This show is hosted by Dee Brown, himself a 1991 NBA slam Dunk Champion.
+The show was hosted by Dee Brown, himself a 1991 NBA slam Dunk Champion.

 2008 City Slam

 City Slam returned to ESPN in 2008.
 The event took place in Chicago on August 9, 2008 and aired on ESPN August 14, 2008.
 Dee Brown returned as host.